Balance of payments – commentary

 (CZK billions)

-Other investment recorded net capital inflows of CZK 82.6 billion amid transaction growth in both liabilities to non-residents (CZK 126.3 billion) and assets vis-à-vis non-residents (CZK 43.8 billion).
-The increase in the volume of liabilities was driven mainly by a rise in non-resident deposits with domestic banks (including the CNB) totalling CZK 110.5 billion and by the drawing of foreign loans by general government (CZK 13.0 billion).
-On the asset side, the increase was due predominantly to growth in deposits of domestic commercial banks with non-residents (CZK 44.8 billion) and loans from government institutions to non-residents (CZK 4.2 billion).
-Counteracting this on the asset side was a drop in loans from domestic commercial banks to non-residents (CZK 11.4 billion).
-International reserves increased by CZK 12.7 billion in November owing to transactions.
+Other investment recorded a net capital outflow of CZK 116.8 billion amid a transaction decrease in both liabilities to non-residents (CZK 140.9 billion) and assets vis-à-vis non-residents (CZK 24.1 billion).
+The decrease in the volume of liabilities was driven mostly by a fall in non-resident deposits with commercial banks (CZK 114.1 billion) and, in the same sector, by a decline in other accounts payable vis-à-vis non-residents (CZK 18.6 billion).
+On the asset side, the decrease was driven mainly by a decline in deposits of domestic commercial banks with non-residents (CZK 35.5 billion).
+By contrast, an increase was recorded in the volume of long-term loans granted by general government to non-residents (CZK 13.8 billion); these represent long-term advances which, under the applicable macroeconomic statistics methodology, are recorded as long-term loans.
+International reserves increased by CZK 31.3 billion in December owing to transactions.